arpit-mittal-ds/Data-Architect/2 - Data Architecture Foundations/Project-Designing-an-HR-Database/Solution/ReadMe.md

 USE dbtest;

+**-- Dropping tables if they exist.**

+DROP TABLE IF EXISTS  employee CASCADE;

+DROP TABLE IF EXISTS job CASCADE;

+DROP TABLE IF EXISTS employee_salary CASCADE;

-DROP TABLE IF EXISTS employee;
+DROP TABLE IF EXISTS employee_job_hist CASCADE;

-DROP TABLE IF EXISTS job;
+DROP TABLE IF EXISTS department CASCADE;

-DROP TABLE IF EXISTS employee_salary;
+DROP TABLE IF EXISTS state CASCADE;

-DROP TABLE IF EXISTS employee;
+DROP TABLE IF EXISTS city CASCADE;

-DROP TABLE IF EXISTS employee;
+DROP TABLE IF EXISTS office CASCADE;

-### CREATE TABLE statements
+**--Creating tables according to the Physical Data Model**

 -- create table EMPLOYEE
 CREATE TABLE IF NOT EXISTS employee(